kyphan38/web/assets/docs/technical/soft skills/2-ipl.md

 Why?

 - The greatest power lies in influencing with integrity, not manipulating with deceit
-- Persuasion: honesty, empathy, trustworthiness, mutual benefit
+- Persuasion: Honesty, empathy, trustworthiness, mutual benefit
-- Manipulation: deception, exploitation, lack of empathy, self-serving motives
+- Manipulation: Deception, exploitation, lack of empathy, self-serving motives

 A deeper definition

-- Persuasion: ethical influence that uses reasoning, discussion, transparency, and moral appeal
+- Persuasion: Ethical influence that uses reasoning, discussion, transparency, and moral appeal
-- Manipulation: unethical influence through deception, coercion, or emotional exploitation typically for the manipulator's benefit
+- Manipulation: Unethical influence through deception, coercion, or emotional exploitation typically for the manipulator's benefit

 Positive (persuasion) vs negative (Manipulation)